Skip to main content

 • 2.0.0-rc1: Release candidate for major revision

-Structured Changelogs
+Structured changelogs

 When updating an eprint, you can create a structured changelog to document your changes.
 Changelogs help readers understand what evolved between versions.

-Changelog Structure
+Changelog structure

 A changelog contains: